PacktPublishing/Bare-Metal-Embedded-C-Programming/README.md

 * Page 47 (line 4): **0 and bit 11 to 1** _should be_ **1 and bit 11 to 0**
 * Page 78 (Paragraph 1, line 1): **This command erases the existing firmware on the microcontroller and writes the new firmware (in this case, 2_RegisterManipulation.elf) Onto it.** _should be ignored_
 * Page 81 (Paragraph 1, line 5): **than we can** _should be ignored_
+* Page 182 (Figure 9.1): AHB1 and AHB2 Prescalers should be APB1 and APB2 Prescalers, respectively.
 * Page 213 (line 2): **an 8-bit ADC has 256 levels (28), while a 12-bit ADC has 4096 levels (212)** _should be_ **an 8-bit ADC has 256 levels (2^8), while a 12-bit ADC has 4096 levels (2^12)**
 * Page 214 (Paragraph 1, line 1): **an 8-bit ADC has 256(28)** _should be_ **an 8-bit ADC has 256(2^8)**